LanguageDev/Yoakke/Yoakke.Lexer.Documentation/README.md

     [Regex(@"[0-9]+")] IntLiteral,
 }
 ```
-The attribute `Lexer("Lexer")` tells the source generator to generate the lexer class with the name `MyLexer`.
+The attribute `Lexer("MyLexer")` tells the source generator to generate the lexer class with the name `MyLexer`.
 It will be defined in the same namespace as the annotated enumeration.
 The generated class implements `ILexer` and inherits from `LexerBase<T>`.
 You can find more documentation about `LexerBase<T>` later in the chapter [rolling your own lexer](#rolling-your-own-lexer).

 There are two special token types you need to define: `Error` and `End`.
 An `Error` kind token will be returned when there is no appropriate rule to apply, hence it denotes a lexical error.
 The `End` token type will signal the end of the source text.